pandas-dev/pandas/doc/source/10min.rst

 Selection by Label
 ~~~~~~~~~~~~~~~~~~

-See more in :ref:`Selection by Label <indexing.label>`
+See more in :ref:`Selection by Label <indexing.label>`.

-For getting a cross section using a label
+For getting a cross section using a label:

 .. ipython:: python

    df.loc[dates[0]]

-Selecting on a multi-axis by label
+Selecting on a multi-axis by label:

 .. ipython:: python

    df.loc[:,['A','B']]

-Showing label slicing, both endpoints are *included*
+Showing label slicing, both endpoints are *included*:

 .. ipython:: python

    df.loc['20130102':'20130104',['A','B']]

-Reduction in the dimensions of the returned object
+Reduction in the dimensions of the returned object:

 .. ipython:: python

    df.loc['20130102',['A','B']]

-For getting a scalar value
+For getting a scalar value:

 .. ipython:: python

    df.loc[dates[0],'A']

-For getting fast access to a scalar (equiv to the prior method)
+For getting fast access to a scalar (equivalent to the prior method):

 .. ipython:: python